X

 No. 64: Braylon Payne, OF/No. 76: Josh Adamczewski, 2B/No. 91: Marco Dinges, C/No. 95: Eric Bitonti, 1B/3B, Milwaukee Brewers

 I could probably write a whole article about all of the exciting prospects that have donned a Mudcat uniform this season.
-The Brewers are really brewing something special at their Low-A affiliate in Carolina.
+The Brewers are brewing something special at their Low-A affiliate in Carolina.

-I'm not some special ranker but six players at one level for one org in anyone's Top 100 prospects is absolutely insane.
+I'm not some special ranker, but six players at one level for one org in anyone's Top 100 prospects is absolutely insane.

-Braylon Payne actually got a small taste of Low-A last season as a 17 year old after being drafted in the first round by the Brewers and was phenomenal as he had a 225 WRC+ in 19 PAs.
+Braylon Payne actually got a small taste of Low-A last season as a 17-year-old after being drafted in the first round by the Brewers and was phenomenal as he had a 225 WRC+ in 19 PAs.

-This season has been a bit up and down but the overall stat line is very solid for an 18 year old at Low-A. He has a 124 WRC+ with six HRs and 22 SBs.
-He is striking out 28.4 percent of the time but has a very impressive 15.3 percent BB-rate.
+This season has been a bit up and down, but the overall stat line is very solid for an 18-year-old at Low-A. He has a 124 WRC+ with six HRs and 22 SBs.
+He is striking out 28.4 percent of the time, but has a very impressive 15.3 percent BB-rate.
 He is also starting to heat up a bit and could see himself rise in my next update.

 Josh Adamcezski has been underrated since he was drafted in the 15th round in 2023.
 However, all he does is hit.
-He doesn't have much power or speed but he has put up amazing ratios throughout his minor league career.
+He doesn't have much power or speed, but he has put up amazing ratios throughout his minor league career.

 He had a 157 WRC+ in 2024 at the Complex with a taste of Low-A and a 175 WRC+ in mostly Low-A this season.
-He's had super high BABIPs at every level and he doesn't have big upside but there's a place in fantasy for guys who simply just hit like he does.
+He's had super high BABIPs at every level, and he doesn't have big upside, but there's a place in fantasy for guys who simply just hit like he does.

 However, his K-rate has ballooned to 33.7 percent this season.
-His K-rate was under 30 percent at both levels last season so there is hope that he can bring it back down which he'll need to do to survive against better pitching.
+His K-rate was under 30 percent at both levels last season, so there is hope that he can bring it back down, which he'll need to do to survive against better pitching.
 Like Caissie and Jones, he has massive power upside if the hit tool is palatable.

 More Fantasy Baseball Advice